jfredrickson5/alphanumeric/pages/code-of-conduct.md

     permalink: /code-of-conduct/#version
 ---

-# The Technology Transformation Services (TTS) Code of Conduct
+# The TechRadar Code of Conduct

 ## Introduction

-TTS is committed to building a safe, welcoming, harassment-free culture for everyone.
+TechRadar is committed to building a safe, welcoming, harassment-free culture for everyone.
 We do not merely want a work environment that is free from hostility; we want one that is actively welcoming and inclusive.
 We want our team and our workplace culture to reflect and celebrate the diversity of the communities we serve.

 This Code of Conduct summarizes federal anti-harassment law and General Services Administration policy.
 We intend the plain-language approach to promote a culture of inclusion and respect.

-We expect everyone on the TTS team to exhibit these behaviors and abide by applicable federal laws and GSA policies.
+We expect everyone on TechRadar to exhibit these behaviors and abide by applicable federal laws and GSA policies.
 In addition, we expect everyone within TTS spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
 These spaces include:

-- TTS&#39;s physical offices,
+- TechRadar&#39;s physical offices,
-- TTS events and meetings,
+- TechRadar events and meetings,
 - All of our online forums and virtual collaboration tools, including:
   - Office chat rooms, like Slack
   - Mailing lists and email